Support for mobile application management on Windows

 - ClientCertificateInstall CSP for installing VPN and Wi-Fi certs.

-- DeviceStatus CSP required for Conditional Access support (starting with Windows 10, version 1703).
+- DeviceStatus CSP required for Conditional Access support.

 - DevInfo CSP.